kontent-ai/gatsby-packages/examples/dsg-ssr/README.md

 ### Static site generation

-Static site regeneration is using collection routes from [Gatsby file system routing](https://www.gatsbyjs.com/docs/reference/routing/file-system-route-api/) to fetch the articles from example Kontent project.
+Static site regeneration is using collection routes from [Gatsby file system routing](https://www.gatsbyjs.com/docs/reference/routing/file-system-route-api/) to fetch the articles from example Kontent.ai project.
 The DSG article detail component module exports config objects defining the page HTML should be generated after the request (data are still fetched at build time).

 ```js
 export async function config() {